 This can lead to a lot of confusion surrounding names for certain parts.

-As we explore the anatomy of a cannabis plant, I want you to keep in mind that the medicine, both cannabinoids, and terpenes, are contained in the trichomes.
+As we explore the parts of a female cannabis plant, I want you to keep in mind that the medicine, both cannabinoids and terpenes, is contained in the trichomes.

-For many people, this is the only thing that matters.
+For many people, this is the most important thing.

 For this reason, I will include a note along with each heading to indicate how many trichomes each part of the plant typically contains.